In esilio

 He studied philosophy at the University of Pisa.
 Since 1990 he has been singing and writing lyrics for Virginiana Miller, with whom he made six records considered among the best on the Italian indie scene and won the 2012 – 2013 David di Donatello with the song Tutti i Santi GiorniHe translated, with Simone Marchesi, the first book of Martial’s Epigrams (2008) and An explanation of America by Robert Pinsky (2009).

 From his debut novel, La Generazione (Dalai, 2012), Paolo Virzì made the film Tutti i Santi Giorni.
-In 2013 he published Sul Lungomare di Livorno (Laterza editore), with which he won the 2014 City of Satire special prize.
+In 2013 he published Sul Lungomai di Livorno (Laterza editore), with which he won the 2014 City of Satire special prize.
 He also wrote Mali Minori (Laterza, 2014) and Per il verso giusto (Marsilio, 2017).

 In Esilio (Rizzoli, 2018) is his latest novel.